Welcome to Carlton Cricket Club!

 Many of our juniors progress to play senior cricket.

-- During 2019 more than 40 under 18s played for one of the club’s 6 senior XIs in the National or East leagues, and it is not unusual for any of our senior teams to have 9 or 10 players who started in Cartlon’s junior teams.
+- During 2021 more than 40 under 18s played for one of the club’s 6 senior XIs in the National or East leagues, and it is not unusual for any of our senior teams to have 9 or 10 players who started in Carlton’s junior teams.

-- Our current club captain Fraser Watts became the first Carlton junior to graduate from the Carlton Under 11s through to the full Scotland team in 1998, before going on to become his country’s most capped player ever.
+- Our director of cricket Fraser Watts became the first Carlton junior to graduate from the Carlton Under 11s through to the full Scotland team in 1998, before going on to become his country’s most capped player ever.

 - Our current 1st XI captain, Ali Evans, also grew up in Carlton juniors, and is a regular player in Scotland’s team.

-- Our girl junior members are a key part of our growing women’s section who were Scottish Cup and League winners in 2014.
+- Our girl junior members are a key part of our growing women’s section who won the Scottish Premier League and Cup 2021.
 Leigh Kasperek has earned more than 50 caps for Scotland women, has played for Western Australia and Essex, and is now a full international for New Zealand.

 How to stay in touch